 5. The company may exclude any portion of an NGE that:

 a.
-Is not based on some aspect of the policy’s or contract’s experience.
+Is not based on some aspect of the contract’s experience.

 b.
 Is authorized by the board of directors and documented in the board minutes, where the documentation includes the amount of the NGE that arises from other sources.